 Most newcomers are shocked by their first look at available rental houses.
 Expect to see small houses averaging 720 square feet or less for a two bedroom unit.
 They are built with unfamiliar materials like tatami (straw mat) floors, and unfamiliar appliances or no appliances at all.
 Newer homes have only one or two tatami rooms; the rest have tile or hardwood floors, and some homes have no tatami.
-The standard bedroom size is six tatami, about 9 ft. by 12 ft.
-A "large master bedroom" is eight tatami, or 12ft. by 12 ft.
+The standard bedroom size is six tatami (6T), about 9 ft. by 12 ft.
+A "large master bedroom" is eight tatami (8T), or 12ft. by 12 ft.
 Houses often have narrow doors and halls, and narrower staircases (e.g., 27 inch wide doors).
 Therefore, king size mattresses often won't fit upstairs.
 Door frames are often lower, about six feet from floor to top.
 Oversized couches or overstuffed chairs may not fit, since dining rooms are often just one end of a living room.
-Storage inside the house or outside may be limited or non-existent, and there is usually no attic or basement and no garage.
+Storage inside the house or outside may be limited or non-existent, and there is usually no attic or basement and mostly no garages.

-Members with large families having a four or more bedroom requirement are advised that suitable accommodations in both on and off base housing are severely limited.
-Sponsors in this category should seriously consider preceding the family to Japan to find appropriate accommodations.
+Sponsors with large families having a four or more bedroom requirement are advised that suitable accommodations in both on and off base housing are severely limited.
+Sponsors in this category should contact Sasebo HSC about two months prior to orders execution to get current availability information.